Rapid all-optical loading of trapped ions using a miniaturised atom source: Neutral atomic beam characterisation

 Determining the temperature inside the crucible requires knowledge of the \emph{total} atomic flux leaving the oven, whilst our previous method yielded the \emph{peak} atomic density.
 Due to the \SI{30}{\degree} angle between the imaging system and the excitation laser and the finite depth of focus, the extremes of the interaction region are no longer sharply imaged.
 This means that the spatial information in the image cannot be easily converted to an atomic flux.
 However, by using the PMT in conjunction with the camera we can measure the integrated photon counts across the whole region.
 Then, we fit a model of the atomic density $n(\vec r)$ to the measurements shown in \hyperref[fig:neutral-density]{\autoref*{fig:neutral-density}b} to determine the total atomic flux.
 We consider $n(\vec{r})$ to be uniform in $Z$ over the diameter $2 \times w_0= \SI{62(4)}{\micro\meter}$ of the excitation laser and to be Gaussian-like in the plane perpendicular to $Z$:

-In the above, $\sigma_{\mathrm{a}}$ is the width of the atomic beam in the object plane.
+In the above, $w_{\mathrm{a}}$ is the width of the atomic beam in the object plane and is defined as the $1/e^2$ radius of the distribution, following the same convention as Gaussian laser beams.
 The total counts registered by the PMT are given by the integral of \autoref{eq:infinitesimal-scatter} over all space,

-We fit~\autoref{eq:CPMT} to the densities reported in ~\hyperref[fig:neutral-density]{\autoref*{fig:neutral-density}b} and the accompanying PMT measurement, yielding a best fit value of $\sigma_{\mathrm{a}} = \SI{109(8)}{\micro\meter}$.
+We fit~\autoref{eq:CPMT} to the densities reported in ~\hyperref[fig:neutral-density]{\autoref*{fig:neutral-density}b} and the accompanying PMT measurement, yielding a best fit value of $w_{\mathrm{a}} = \SI{218(15)}{\micro\meter}$.

 The flux produced by the source is well approximated by the integral of the density over the $(x,y)$ plane multiplied by the average velocity of the atoms and corrected for isotopic abundance, $a_{40}=96.9\%$ \cite{berglund_isotopic_2011}, i.e.,